 The module is small and easy to mount using two mounting tabs on the side of the sensor.
 The on-board JST-SH connector has four signals: Vcc, GND, Tx, Rx.
 A compatible JST-SH pigtail can be found in the related items below.
 Demo software for PC is available in the documents below, simply connect the module to your computer using an FTDI Breakout and start the software to read fingerprints!

-Note: The module does not come with a cable, check in the Recommended Products section for an appropriate one.
+Note: The module does not come with a cable, if you do not have a 4-wire JST-SH pigtail, you can add PRT-10359 to your cart, or check in the Recommended Products section below.

 Dimensions: 37 x 17 x 9.5 mm